-For every hour the characters spend rummaging through the ruins, have each character make a Luck check.
-If more than half of the party succeeds, someone has found a minor trinket or ancient treasure (Roll on the Zadabad Trinket Table below).
-If more than half of the party fails, they have stumbled upon one or more of the cursed Priests of Shubba Nil.
+For every hour the characters spend rummaging through the ruins there is a 2 in 6 chance someone has found a minor trinket or ancient treasure (Roll on the Zadabad Trinket Table below).
+Unfortunately there is also a 1 in 6 chance they have stumbled upon one or more of the cursed Priests of Shubba Nil.